 How long has it been since you have spent over 2 months with one person?
 I’m talking day and night, 24-7!
 Probably not since being with yo’ mama!
-Well, my wife, Anne, and I…just the two of us…took a once in a lifetime trip in the summer of ‘03.
+Well, my wife, Anne, and I…just the two of us…took a once in a lifetime trip in a summer not long agon j .
 We rented a 36’ motor home in Langley, B.C. (western Canada) near Vancouver and off we went.

 We began planning this full summer “get-away trip” the previous fall, and after several considerations, our plan evolved into a 5,006 mile adventure from Vancouver, Canada…back down to glacier national park in Montana…then north to Canada again, through Banff, Lake Louise, Jasper…and on up the Alcan highway into Alaska, through anchorage… out west to the literal end of the road, homer!
 We then made a u-turn and headed back east and south, down the “Marine highway” on the ferry systems of Alaska and Canada.